Reid School

 NJHS Students present raised funds to a charity.

-A select group of excellent Middle School students as they participate in discovery field experiences, service and social opportunities.
-Wednesdays at lunch.
-Advisors, Mrs. Barlow and Mrs. Tateoka.
+The Reid School chapter of NJHS is a select group of excellent Middle School students who participate in discovery field experiences, service projects and social opportunities.

 September Parent and Student Get-togethers welcome newcomers, form bonds of friendship, and develop plans for the year.